 The Hidden Fushimi Inari

-Fushimi Inari is now Japan’s most popular tourist spots, but most people walk on the main trail, missing out entirely on the bamboo forests, waterfalls, and secluded shrines.
-This 4.2 kilometre route takes you on the back path of the mountain, then up to the summit, and then down through the main path.
+Fushimi Inari is now Japan’s most popular tourist spot, but that doesn’t mean that you have fight the crowds all the time (granted, there are periods when you should avoid visiting it altogether).
+Most vistors follow the main trail, missing out entirely on the immense bamboo groves, numerous waterfalls, and secluded shrines.
+This 4.2 kilometre route takes you on the back path of the mountain, up to the summit, and then down through the main path back to the train stations.

 Total time: 2.5 - 3 hours